stefanp312/LEDcube/README.md

 *Tips:*

+- Cube Size: 4x4x4 (Expect around 10 hours of soldering time)

 - Use scrap wood to make a template for soldering.

-- Use Diffused LEDs so the cube seems brighter.
+- Use diffused LEDs so the cube seems brighter.

-- Find a shift registers with built-in resistors.
+- Find a shift register that has built-in resistors.

 ### The full story